Local Quantum Cooling for Large Fermi Systems with Pairing

 where all $v_{n,\sigma}$ are evaluated at the same spatial point $\vect{r}$.
 In deriving this result, we used that the mean-field potential $U_\sigma$ is diagonal, and that the commutator of a diagonal matrix with any matrix has vanishing diagonal elements.
 Introducing the current density

-the mean-field cooling potential thus takes the compact form
+the mean-field \respch{cooling} potential thus takes the compact form

-It is convenient to introduce a dimensionless dissipative constant $\alpha = \rho_0\tilde{\alpha}$, where $\rho_0$ is a characteristic density of the system (e.g., the nuclear saturation density for nuclear systems).
+It is convenient to introduce a dimensionless \respch{cooling} constant $\alpha = \rho_0\tilde{\alpha}$, where $\rho_0$ is a characteristic density of the system (e.g., the nuclear saturation density for nuclear systems).
 The single-particle Hamiltonian for the time evolution then reads

-and generates dissipative dynamics whenever nonzero currents $\vect{j}_\sigma$ are present (i.e., where the density would change $\dot{\rho}$ under evolution without cooling).
-This is the original form of \gls{LQF} introduced in~\cite{bulgac2013f} as a force opposing irrotational currents in the system, thereby damping them.
+and generates \respch{cooling} dynamics whenever nonzero currents $\vect{j}_\sigma$ are present (i.e., where the density would change $\dot{\rho}$ under evolution without cooling).
+This is the original form of \respch{\gls{LQC}} introduced in~\cite{bulgac2013f} as a force opposing irrotational currents in the system, thereby damping them.